-"Skidding" has been defined in the publication dated 1970-4, by the Institute for Road Safety Research (SWOV), referred to in the preface, as "a car movement involving the sliding of one or more wheels".
-It is evident, that such a phenomenon cannot always be clearly reconstructed after a traffic accident has taken place.
-In addition, there is no category for "skidding accidents" in the Dutch accident registration system, although under the heading "short description of the accident" in the Central Bureau of Statistics' questionnaire it is quite often indicated whether the accident was strongly influenced by "skidding".
-Therefore, the extent of the phenomenon "skidding" and consequently, the importance of road-surface skidding resistance for traffic safety, have been almost completely hidden.
+Skidding has been defined as a car movement involving the sliding of one or more wheels.
+It is evident that such a phenomenon cannot always be clearly reconstructed after a traffic accident has taken place.
+In addition, there is no category for skidding accidents in the Dutch accident registration system, although under the heading short description of the accident in the Central Bureau of Statistics' questionnaire it is quite often indicated whether the accident was strongly influenced by skidding.
+Therefore, the extent of the phenomenon skidding and consequently, the importance of road-surface skidding resistance for traffic safety, have been hidden almost completely.

-However, some earlier investigations have already indicated that road-surface skidding resistance may have an important part in the occurence of accidents.
-Due to these observations, the controlling authority of national motorways was able to establish a "guide value" for the minimum skidding resistance of a (wet) road-surface.
+However, some earlier investigations have already indicated that road-surface skidding resistance may have an important part in the occurrence of accidents.
+Due to these observations, the controlling authority of national motorways was able to establish a guide value for the minimum skidding resistance of a wet road-surface.
 The desired level of this guide value, however, was not defined distinctly.
-These circumstances lead to an extended investigation, covering not only the skidding resistance of the road-surface, but also the characteristics of tyres and the type of tread pattern, with all their mutual implications.
+These circumstances have lead to an extended investigation.

 The present study forms part V of this investigation.
-Its object is to develope a procedure to find a statistical relationship between road-surface skidding resistance and road risk per million vehicle kilometers, using actual data.
-The investigation had to confirm such relationship, on the basis of such data.
+Its object is to develop a procedure to find a statistical relationship between road-surface skidding resistance and road risk per million vehicle kilometers, using actual data.
+The investigation had to confirm such relationship, on the basis of the actual data.